-The six members of the Fair, Green & Global (FGG) Alliance power voices of people and communities all over the world.
+The eight members of the Fair, Green & Global (FGG) Alliance power voices of people and communities all over the world.
 We aim to expand civic space, stimulate movements and invest in mutual capacity development.
 Collaborating with over a thousand partner organisations in countries where people and nature are under constant pressure.
 Thanks to the strategic partnership with the Ministry of Foreign Affairs the six member organizations can make a difference for people across the world.

 Six recommendations to coherently realise the SDGs